camarman/GTRPy/README.md

     python3 -m gtrpy.run

-from the terminal (it does not matter what directory you are in, *if* you are installed it via `pip`).
-This will create `logs` directory under your current directory, which will contain the outputs of the performed operations.
+from the terminal (it does not matter what directory you are in, *if* you installed it via `pip`).
+This will create the `logs` directory, under your current directory, which will contain the outputs of the performed operations.

 > Please take a look at the `docs/user_guide.md` for a summary of the GTRPy.
 To see more detailed examples, you can look at the `demos` directory.